VoltDB/voltdb-kafka-connector/BUILD.md

 See the [README](https://github.com/VoltDB/voltdb-kafka-connector) for configuration steps and instructions for running a simple demonstation application.

-The VoltDB Kafka Sink Connector is also available as a [download](https://www.voltdb.com/download-confluentconnector) -- a ready to use Java jar file that can be added to your VoltDB installation.
+The VoltDB Kafka Sink Connector is also available as a [download](https://www.voltdb.com/download-confluentconnector)

 #### Building the Connector from source